-Our main contribution is that our proposal is not bound to a particular viewpoint and/or execution model; neither imposes it any practical limitations.
-We have analysed our proposal from a theoretical point of view, and we have proved that the algorithms on which it relies are computationally tractable; furthermore, we have carried out a series of experiments that prove that it performs quite well under heavy workloads.
-These results improve on a previous proposal (Frantz et al., 2011) in which we devised another error monitoring system whose error detection complexity depended on the size of a history database, which increased monotonically; our current solution does not depend at all on such a database, which consequently makes it is more scalable.
+Our main contribution is that our proposal is not bound with a particular viewpoint and/or execution model; neither imposes it any practical limitations.
+We have analysed our proposal from a theoretical point of view, and have proved that the algorithms on which it relies are computationally tractable; furthermore, we have carried out a series of experiments that prove that it performs quite well under heavy workloads.

-The rest of the article is structured as follows: Section 2, discusses the related work; the Meta-information database shared by all of the stages of the fault-tolerance pipeline is presented in Section 3; Section 4, reports on the Event Handler; Section 5, reports on the Error Detector; the time complexity analysis of our algorithms is presented in Section 6; the experiments are introduced in Section 7; and, finally, we draw our conclusions in Section 8.
+The rest of the article is structured as follows: Section §2, discusses the related work; the Meta-Information database shared by all of the stages of the fault-tolerance pipeline is presented in Section §3; Section §4, reports on the Event Handler; Section §5, reports on the Error Detector; the time complexity analysis of our algorithms is presented in Section §6; the experiments are introduced in Section §7; and, finally, we draw our conclusions in Section §8.

-2. Related work
+2 Related Work

 The literature distinguishes between static and run-time fault tolerance proposals.
-As discussed in Wu et al. (2006), static analysis is concerned with the detection of logical errors in the specification of a system; for instance, race condition errors that emerge from overlooking data dependencies.
+As discussed in [32], static analysis is concerned with the detection of logical errors in the specification of a system; for instance, race condition errors that emerge from overlooking data dependencies.
 In this proposal, the authors use a directed acyclic graph to specify the synchronisation constraints imposed on the execution of individual tasks of business processes; they then convert the graph into a coloured Petri net and analyse it to detect potential synchronisation errors.
 In contrast, we assume that the EAI solutions with which we deal are logically consistent; we then focus on errors that emerge during their execution due, for instance, to delayed or missing messages.
-The work on static analysis is orthogonal to ours; therefore, it falls out of the scope of this article.
+The work on static analysis is orthogonal to ours, which is the reason why we do not report on these proposals.